woywro/next-loading-box/README.md

   </p>
 </div>

-⚠️ This is designed for Pages Router.
-The App Router provides built-in support for Loading UI.
-For more information, check out the Next.js documentation on Loading UI and Streaming.
+⚠️ This component is designed for the Pages Router in Next.js.
+If you're using the App Router, it provides built-in support for Loading UI.
+For more information, refer to the Next.js documentation on Loading UI and Streaming.

 ## 📄 Motivation

-In Next.js applications, server-side rendering (SSR) can sometimes be slow due to heavy computations, complex data fetching, or large payloads.
-These delays can leave users waiting without visual feedback while navigating between pages, leading to a poor user experience.
+Next.js applications using server-side rendering (SSR) can sometimes experience delays due to complex computations, data fetching, or large payloads.
+These delays can result in users waiting without visual feedback during page navigation, leading to a poor user experience.

-<b>next-link-loading-box</b> was created to solve this problem by providing an intuitive and customizable loading wrapper that seamlessly integrates with the Next.js routing.
+<b>next-loading-box</b> addresses this issue by providing an intuitive and customizable loading wrapper that integrates seamlessly with Next.js routing.

-This component simplifies managing loading states by eliminating the need for extensive boilerplate code and allowing any component to be used as a loading indicator, with configurable delays for animations.
-By delivering instant feedback during slow prerendering, next-link-loading-box boosts the perceived performance of your application, keeping users engaged and reassured that their interactions are being processed.
+Key benefits of using next-loading-box:

+1. Simplifies loading state management
+2. Eliminates the need for extensive boilerplate code
+3. Allows any component to be used as a loading indicator
+4. Offers configurable animation delays
+5. Provides instant feedback during slow prerendering

+By implementing next-loading-box, you can enhance the perceived performance of your application, keeping users engaged and informed about ongoing processes during navigation.

 <div align="center">
   <img src="https://github.com/woywro/next-loading-box/raw/main/gif.gif?raw=true" alt="example" />